SoCXin/doc/docs/Miscellaneous/nordicnrf52/zephyr_debugging_unit_testing_inspect.rst

 ----------------------

 Since `Nordic nRF52-DK <https://socxin.github.io/docs/en/latest/level/nordicnrf52/nrf52_dk.html>`__
-includes an onboard debug probe we can use :ref:`piodebug` without any configuration.
+includes an onboard debug probe we can use :ref:`mcs51` without any configuration.

 #.
 To start a debug session we can use the following options: